 3.5.1 SECURITY REQUIREMENT Identify system users, processes acting on behalf of users, and devices.
-ASSESSMENT OBJECTIVE Determine if, for an organizational system that processes, stores, or transmits CUI: 3.5.1[a] system users are identified.
-3.5.1[b] 3.5.1[b] processes acting on behalf of users are identified.
+ASSESSMENT OBJECTIVE Determine if: 3.5.1[a] system users are identified.
+3.5.1[b] processes acting on behalf of users are identified.
 3.5.1[c] devices accessing the system are identified.
-POTENTIA L ASSESSMENT METHODS AND OBJECTS Examine: [SELECT FROM: Identification and authentication policy; procedures addressing user identification and authentication; security plan, system design documentation; system configuration settings and associated documentation; system audit records; list of system accounts; other relevant documents or records].
+POTENTIA L ASSESSMENT METHODS AND OBJECTS Examine: [SELECT FROM: Identification and authentication policy; procedures addressing user identification and authentication; security plan, system design documentation; system configuration settings and associated documentation; system audit logs and records; list of system accounts; other relevant documents or records].
 Interview: [SELECT FROM: Personnel with system operations responsibilities; personnel with information security responsibilities; system or network administrators; personnel with account management responsibilities; system developers].
-Test: [SELECT FROM: Organizational processes for uniquely identifying and authenticating users; mechanisms supporting or implementing identification and authentication capability].
-SUPPLEMENTAL GUIDANCE FOR SECURITY REQUIREMENT 3.5.1
+Test : [SELECT FROM: Organizational processes for uniquely identifying and authenticating users; mechanisms supporting or implementing identification and authentication capability].
+DISCUSSIC N ON SECURITY REQUIREMENT 3.5.1

-3.5.2 SECURITY REQUIREMENT

-Authenticate (or verify) the identities of users, processes, or devices, as a prerequisite to

-allowing access to organizational systems.

-ASSESSMENT OBJECTIVE Determine if, for an organizational system that processes, stores, or transmits CL 3.5.2[a] the identity of each user is authenticated or verified as a prerequisite to system access.
+3.5.2 SECURITY REQUIREMENT Authenticate (or verify) the identities of users, processes, or devices, as a prerequisite to allowing access to organizational systems.
+ASSESSME Determin e if: 3.5.2[a] the identity of each user is authenticated or verified as a prerequisite to system access.
 3.5.2[b] the identity of each process acting on behalf of a user is authenticated or verified as a prerequisite to system access.
 3.5.2[c] the identity of each device accessing or connecting to the system is authenticated or verified as a prerequisite to system access.
-POTENTIA L ASSESSMENT METHODS AND OBJECTS Examine: [SELECT FROM: Identification and authentication policy; procedures addressing authenticator management; security plan; system design documentation; system configuration settings and associated documentation; list of system authenticator types; change control records associated with managing system authenticators; system audit records; other relevant documents or records].
+Examine: L ASSESSMENT METHODS AND OBJECTS [SELECT FROM: Identification and authentication policy; procedures addressing authenticator management; security plan; system design documentation; system configuration settings and associated documentation; list of system authenticator types; change control records associated with managing system authenticators; system audit logs and records; other relevant documents or records].
 Interview: [SELECT FROM: Personnel with authenticator management responsibilities; personnel with information security responsibilities; system or network administrators].
 Test: [SELECT FROM: Mechanisms supporting or implementing authenticator management capability].
-SUPPLEMENTAL GUIDANCE FOR SECURITY REQUIREMENT 3.5.2
+DISCUSSION ON SECURITY REQUIREMENT 3.5.2

 3.5.3 SECURITY REQUIREMENT Use multifactor authentication for local and network access to privileged accounts and for network access to non-privileged accounts.
-ASSESSMENT OBJECTIVE Determine if, for an organizational sy e if, for an organizational system that processes, stores, or transmits CUI: 3.5.3[a] privileged accounts are identified.
+ASSESSME Determin NT OBJECTIVE e if: 3.5.3[a] privileged accounts are identified.
 3.5.3[b] multifactor authentication is implemented for local access to privileged accounts.
 3.5.3[c] multifactor authentication is implemented for network access to privileged accounts.
 3.5.3[d] multifactor authentication is implemented for network access to non-privileged accounts.
-POTENTIAL ASSESSMENT METHODS AND C L ASSESSMENT METHODS AND OBJECTS i SELECT FROM: Identification and authentication policy; procedures addressing user identification and authentication; security plan; system design documentation; system configuration settings and associated documentation; system audit records; list of system accounts; other relevant documents or records]. account r responsib [SELECT FROM: Personnel with system operations responsibilities; personnel with account management responsibilities; personnel with information security responsibilities; system or network administrators; system developers].
-ECT FROM: Mechanisms supporting or implementing multifactor authentication bility].
-SUPPLEMENTAL GUIDANCE FOR SECURITY REQUIREMENT 3.5.3
+POTENTIA L ASSESSMENT METHODS AND OBJECTS i SELECT FROM: Identification and authentication policy; procedures addressing user dentification and authentication; security plan; system design documentation; system configuration settings and associated documentation; system audit logs and records; list of system accounts; other relevant documents or records].
+Interview: [SELECT FROM: Personnel with system operations responsibilities; personnel with account management responsibilities; personnel with information security responsibilities; system or network administrators; system developers].
+Test: [SELECT FROM: Mechanisms supporting or implementing multifactor authentication capability].
+DISCUSSIC N ON SECURITY REQUIREMENT 3.5.3